steadystatic/uber-alert-chrome/README.md

 - Open a tab to [m.uber.com](http://m.uber.com).
 Click Uber Alert icon

 Make sure your volume is turned up and listen for a car honk :)

+## Make your own changes

+To make changes just edit bookmarklet.js and to build a new .crx file you'll need the package crxmake and signing it with a PEM file like this:

+crxmake --pack-extension=~/Downloads/uber-alert-chrome/uber-alert-chrome-ext  --extension-output=~/Downloads/uber-alert-chrome/uberalert.crx